mor10/experimental/README.md

 ## Fast Forward
 When there are no conflicts, rather than a merge you get what's called a "Fast Forward".
 This just means that the files are added onto or changed automatically and nothing is really merged.

+# Brakcets support
+Interestingly Brackets allows for syntax highlighting of Markdown and Github flavored Markdown!